See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Grena Benchmark

-To provide a structured assessment of reasoning abilities, Grena Benchmark organizes tasks into two categories:
+To provide a structured assessment of reasoning abilities across different modalities, Grena Benchmark organizes tasks into three categories:

-\begin{itemize} \item \textbf{Simple QA Tasks.} These tasks focus on querying basic properties and local structures of graphs, such as ``What is the total number of nodes?'' or ``What is the degree of node $v_A$?''
-They primarily evaluate a model’s ability to store and retrieve graph information.
-With a highly regularized form, these tasks emphasize breadth of coverage and scalability.
+\begin{itemize} \item \textbf{Text-Modality Tasks.} These tasks focus on basic statistical retrieval and accessing individual node attributes without requiring reasoning over complex topology.
+Examples include ``What is the total number of nodes?'' or ``What is the degree of node $v_A$?''
+They primarily evaluate a model’s ability to interact with the Knowledge Graph ($\mathcal{K}$) for direct information retrieval.

-\item \textbf{Complex Reasoning Tasks.} These tasks require models to integrate fine-grained topological structures and perform logical reasoning.
-For example, shortest-path problems demand identifying the optimal path from node $v_A$ to node $v_B$.
-Compared with retrieval tasks, these tasks probe deeper reasoning capabilities by requiring structural integration and inference. \end{itemize}
+\item \textbf{Visual-Modality Tasks.} These tasks involve reasoning over local graph structures and topological relationships within a limited subgraph.
+Examples include shortest-path problems (``Find the shortest path between nodes A and B'') or cycle detection (``Is node A part of any triangle?'').
+Unlike retrieval tasks, these require the model to utilize visual subgraph representations for efficient structural inference.

+\item \textbf{Modality-Collaborative Tasks.} These tasks require integrating global graph understanding with fine-grained local structural analysis, necessitating a sequence of steps that alternate between modalities.
+For example, calculating the graph diameter involves identifying peripheral nodes via text modality followed by estimating pairwise distances via visual modality.
+These tasks evaluate the model's ability to decompose complex queries into sequential sub-tasks. \end{itemize}